L3cr0f/pma_course/Labs/Lab_14.md

 As we can see, the malware uses the library _WININET.dll_, which is included in _WINAPI_.
 The usage of such library are highly monitored since it is the main method the malware binaries use to communicate with their _C&Cs_.

+Also, the _User-Agent_ must be hard-coded to be provided, and optional headers need to be hard-coded if desired.

+One advantage of the such library over the _Winsock API_, for example, is that some elements, such as cookies and caching headers, are provided by the operating system.

 **3. What is the source of the URL that the malware uses for beaconing?
 What advantages does this source offer?**

 To get the _URL_ that the malware uses, we need to understand the execution flow of it.